sunshine-tech/VietnamProvinces/README.rst

 2. Python data type

 This data is useful for some applications which need to access the data more often.
-There are two kind of objects, first is the object presenting a single province or ward, second is province code or ward code in form of `enum`, which you can import in Python code:
+There are two kinds of objects, first is the object presenting a single province or ward, second is province code or ward code in form of `enum`, which you can import in Python code:

 .. code-block:: python